noixido/noixido/README.md

 ![ini adalah banner dari profilenya noixido!](https://github.com/noixido/noixido/blob/main/resource/images/banner%20(1).png)

 You've probably never heard of me, so, lemme introduce myself.
 My name is Muhammad Yusuf Syahidin but some of my friends call me noixido or kido for short.
+I was born in Indonesia and basically im an indonesian citizen... just a fun fact.

 ## 🚀 About Me